Rafael Bustamante Sarria- Lead Vocals, Guitar, Harmonica, Keyboards, Percussion

 Morgan Nilsen sends calligraphed letters and hunts for certain old books, written for dead children.

 Vermont born clarinetist Morgan Nilsen has quickly risen in the Bay Area music scene as one of the most diverse and able clarinetists around.
 She holds a B.M. in clarinet performance and ethnomusicology from the Eastman School of Music.
 After moving to the Bay Area in 2009, Morgan furthered her studies in Arabic and Balkan music with the Aswat Ensemble and at Balkan Camp Mendocino.
-Morgan has been jamming with La Gente for a few years which fulfills her passion for social activism and playing Colombian Cumbia.
+Morgan has been jamming and touring with LA GENTE SF which fulfills her passion for social activism and playing Colombian Cumbia.
+She also performs with Balkan Bump & La Misa Negra.
 When not found playing music in a packed club or sharing tunes in the streets until 3am, you might be lucky to see her zipping by while on a bicycle-music tour across the country.

 Imanuel Junaedy -Keyboards, Accordion